leancloud/docs-en/views/rest_api.md

 limit | The number of returned objects.
 Defaults to 100 and the max is 1000. skip | Skipped results.
 Used for pagination. keys | Only return specified keys.
-Prefix `-` for not including.
+Prefix `-` for not including. returnACL | Provided that you have enabled **Include ACL with objects being queried** in **Dashboard > LeanStorage > Settings**, when this parameter is true, the returned objects will also include their ACL fields.

 To query posts ordered by creation time: